bkuhn/talks/LinuxCon-North-America-2014/kallithea.markdown

 membership.

 + Membership was offered, but with conditions:
-      + Which basically insisted on the specific steps we too to make the fork.
+      + Which basically insisted on the specific steps we took to make the fork.

 # Step 1: Last Known GPLv3'd version